CSEA-Project-2nd-years-2022/Group_7_Research_Information_System/README.md

 # Group_7_Research_Information_System
-A project to manage Research Information.
+A project to manage Research Information